 The edition of the text I have used for this translation, as noted above, comes from Anecdota Novissima by Bernhard Bischoff.
 This edition of the text also provided references to Biblical texts and allusions to Latin literature that I have highlighted in the endnotes.

-The Greeks either the inventors or writer of almost all arts, whose urbane facetiousness led from the old leathern bottle into a new vessel[i] swells with very much Latin page, have left nothing brought out so fabulously, in which not the pure truth is to be found as though covered, if it is curiously investigated with that light, which the Latin vigilance would strike from their flint-stone.
-Indeed from the opinion of these Greeks, by which they are accustomed to dispute with the Sarracens, this, which by the duty of the pen I have arranged to commend into the present, I have gathered as though I am one of the curious cyclical writers.[ii]
-So I have gathered on this occasion.
+The Greeks are either the inventors or writers of almost all arts.
+Their urbane wit, brought out from an old leathern bottle into a new vessel[i] swells very much on a Latin page.
+They have left nothing brought out so fabulously, in which the pure truth is not to be found as though it is covered up, if it is curiously investigated with the light that the Latin attention could strike from their flint-stone.
+Indeed, on the basis of these Greeks' opinion, by which they are accustomed to dispute with the Sarracens, I have gathered this which I have presently arranged to commend in writing by means of the pen, doing so as though I am one of the curious cyclical writers.[ii]
+So I have gathered it on this occasion.

-While frequently I had heard the Sarracens invoking a certain horrendous monster Machomet,[iii] with the sound of their voice, in as much as they practise Bacchanalian rites, and adoring him instead of God, and when struck as I was with vehement wonder I had arrived at Antiochia[iv] while returning from Jerusalem, I met with a certain Greek sciolist of both the Latin and Saracen tongue regarding this sort of thing.
+I had frequently heard the Sarracens invoking a certain horrendous monster Machomet,[iii] with the sound of their voice, in as much as they practise Bacchanalian rites, and adore him instead of God.
+Struck with vehement wonder, I had arrived at Antiochia[iv] and while returning from Jerusalem, I met with a certain Greek sciolist who knew both the Latin and Saracen tongues for the purpose of inquiring about this matter.
 And I inquired with all caution that I could as to what I should believe and from where that monster had arisen.
-And his prompt loquacity did not fail me, increased as it had been by the natural and domestic hatred against the Saracens.
+And his prompt loquacity did not fail me, increased as it had been by his natural and internalised hatred of the Saracens.
 For there is eternal enmity between the sacredness of faith and paganism, between the temple of God and the idol, and he who was born from a slave girl persecutes the one who was born from a free woman.[v]
-What therefore?
-The Greek man, with great avidity of speaking, as his business had been deferred in the meantime, began to explain the studiously the things which I was asking in wonder, using these words:
+What to say therefore?
+Since the Greek man's business affairs had been deferred for the time being and he was very eager to speak, he began to explain studiously the things that I was asking about out of curiosity.
+These were his words:

-The first apostle Peter- the princeps of this Antiochene seat, who is most worthy of glorious veneration- left this land beloved to him, abundantly fertile as it was with the seed of the Holy Spirit as he himself seeded it, and per the requirement of the common interest of the Church, with which he always was wholly fervent, he approached the capital of the Church of the world and the capital of the cities and master Rome, and carried away to heaven the most glorious trophy of martyrdom that had been pre-assigned by the Master.
-After these things happened, the enemy of the human race, envying the unity of the holy faith and the holy religion, scattered cockles among the wheat,[viii] from which the most evil root of all evils came forth and bloomed, that is the multiform heresy that is both nefarious and varied, both staining and stained, one root but innumerable branches, one beast but many heads.
+The first apostle Peter- the princeps of this Antiochene seat, who is most worthy of glorious veneration- left this land beloved to him, abundantly fertile as it was with the seed of the Holy Spirit as he himself seeded it, and per the requirement of the common interest of the Church, which he was always wholly eager to fulfil, he approached the capital of the Church of the world and the capital of the cities and master: namely, Rome.
+Then he was carried away to heaven the most glorious trophy of martyrdom that had been pre-assigned by the Master.
+After these things happened, the enemy of the human race, envying the unity of the holy faith and the holy religion, scattered cockles among the wheat,[viii] from which the most evil root of all evils came forth and bloomed: that is, the multiform heresy that is both nefarious and varied, both staining and stained, one root but innumerable branches, one beast but many heads.
 Hence the blessed Paul, prophesying, says: 'After my departure rapacious wolves, heavy wolves will enter among you.'[ix]
 From there also it is sung in prophesy in the Songs of Songs: 'Seize for me the little foxes, which are destroying the vineyards.'[x]
-Among the innumerable branches of this root, among the cockles of the enemy, among the destroying foxes, among the heavy wolves has emerged before our memory in this Church a sprout destroying hope of fruits, a little fox that has destroyed and taken away the vineyard of Christ.
-There has appeared a wolf, tearing apart the sheep of the Lord, more monstrous than every atrocity, indeed armed with his new heresy: Nestorius the heretic.
-If he did not extend knowledge beyond the world, beyond measure, beyond that which one must know,[xi] if he contained himself within the limit of observing the faith, if he did not exhibit blasphemy to the unviolated Trinity which also must not be violated, we know and profess, a not small place of praise would lie open for him in the Church.
-But now, as he was from evil since he wanted more than what is just, let each person understand that we begrudge not praise for him but his error.
-As the pronouncement of this heresy lacks reason, I deem it better that you henceforth ignore it rather than dispute anything from there.
+Among the innumerable branches of this root, among the cockles of the enemy, among the destroying foxes, among the heavy wolves, there emerged before our time in this Church a sprout destroying hope of fruits, a little fox that has destroyed and taken away the vineyard of Christ.
+There appeared a wolf, tearing apart the sheep of the Lord, more monstrous than every atrocity, indeed armed with his new heresy: Nestorius the heretic.
+If he had not tried to extend his knowledge beyond the world, beyond reasonable measure, beyond that which one must know,[xi] if he had contained himself within the limit of observing the faith, if he had not blasphemed the unviolated Trinity which also must not be violated, we know and profess that a not small place of praise would lie for him in the Church.
+But as he was from evil owing to the fact that he wanted more than what is just, let each person understand that we do not negatively view praise for him but rather we negatively view his error.
+As the pronouncement of his heresy lacks reason, I deem it better that you henceforth ignore it rather than dispute anything from there.
 For often it happens that it proves an impediment if it is known, because it is of no impediment, but rather is of benefit if it is not known.
-Therefore, those who at that time presided over controlling the Church, after they understood that the aforementioned Nestorius was an avowed wolf who had cast off the sheep's clothing,[xii] and they discovered in secret and public that having been corrupted he in no way wanted to recover his senses, they determined by common decree that a limb of this sort should be made anathema and cast forth from the body of the Church, especially as bad company corrupts good morals[xiii] and the vine takes the sickly colour from the other vine and the whole flock falls by the disease of one and the mange of a pig.[xiv]
-And so with the long counsel held, Nestorius was relegated to exile, that is in the parts of the Agarenes, in the most dense wood of Mount Libanus,[xv] into the place of horror and into the place of vast solitude,[xvi] which seemed rather removed from the frequenting of men, so that either along he should be led by repentance and return to the path of salvation, or in the same place there he should die alone.
-Indeed as he lay hidden in this horrific wilderness through a number of years, contemplating nothing of his own thought, and he had no partner or supporter of his wickedness for much time, behold the enemy of the human race, grieving that the man would die alone, the one whom he had captured, prepared accomplices of iniquity and sharers in his perdition by the skill, by which he besieges all.
-So the man, as though seven rather wicked spirits were taken up, said to himself: 'I will return into the home from where I went out.'[xvii]
-Thus arose the most recent things of that man, more wicked than those before.
-Thus our adversary fund how the seed, which he had seeded in Nestorius, could multiple and grow into the perdition of many.
+Therefore, when those who at that time presided over the Church understood that the aforementioned Nestorius was an avowed wolf who had cast off the sheep's clothing,[xii] and they discovered in secret and public that having been corrupted he in no way wanted to recover his senses, they determined by common decree that a limb of this sort should be made anathema and cast forth from the body of the Church, especially as bad company corrupts good morals[xiii] and the vine takes the sickly colour from the other vine and the whole flock falls by the disease and the mange of a pig.[xiv]
+And so after a long council of deliberation was held, Nestorius was relegated to exile, that is to the regions of the Agarenes, in the most dense wood of Mount Libanus,[xv] into the place of horror and into the place of vast solitude,[xvi] which seemed rather removed from the frequenting of men, so that either alone he should be led by repentance and return to the path of salvation, or in the same place there he should die alone.
+Indeed as he lay hidden in this horrific wilderness through a number of years, contemplating nothing of his own thought, and he had no partner or supporter of his wickedness for much time, behold the enemy of the human race, grieving that the man he had captured would die alone, prepared accomplices of iniquity and sharers in his perdition, doing so by means of the skill, by which he besieges all.
+So the man, as though seven rather wicked spirits were taken up, said to himself: 'I will return to the home from where I went out.'[xvii]
+Thus arose the innovations of that man that were more worse than those before.
+Thus our adversary found how the seed, which he had seeded in Nestorius, could multiply and grow to bring about the perdition of many.

-But when a certain pig-herd had wandered rather far away in the same wood, grazing his pigs, he came to the habitation of Nestorius, by mishap and- what is more true- by the leading of a malign spirit.
+When a certain pig-herd wandered rather far into the same wood while grazing his pigs, he came to the habitation of Nestorius, doing so by mishap and- what is more true- by the guiding of a malign spirit.
 As each of the two found the other alone, they rejoiced in each other's presence.
 The pig-herd began to inquire diligently from Nestorius, asking who he was and from where he was and how he had come into that place.
-When Nestorius, hiding his own fault, as he was accustomed in such matters, had explained this matter through astute digression, defending his own cause, he made a request of the pig-herd and sent him away, so that he would come frequently to him.
-The pig-herd promised he would do this with great enthusiasm and true to his promise fulfilled it wickedly and thus in a brief time through use and frequency he rendered companions, whom he made equal in the wickedness of his acts.
-For that pig-herdsman was a man of most wicked art, cunning mind, a man of the skill of necrology, a pupil of the diabolical doctrine, a mage over all,
+When Nestorius, hiding his own fault (as he was accustomed to do so in such matters), explained this issue through astute digression while defending his own cause, he made a request of the pig-herd and sent him away, so that the pig-herd would frequently come to him.
+The pig-herd promised he would do this with great enthusiasm, and being true to his promise, he unfortunately fulfilled it.
+Thus, in a brief time the intimacy and frequency of visits made them become companions, rendering them equals in the wickedness of their acts.
+For that pig-herdsman was a man of most wicked art, cunning mind, a man of the skill of necrology, a pupil of the diabolical doctrine, a mage greater than all other ages,

 Whom neither the harmful herb nor the hidden voice cheated.[xviii]

 Behold, if equal matches equal, like is joined with like.
-See how easily in such things our ambusher did what he wanted.
-For when they had sat together frequently and each of the two from many had brought together through discourse many things concerning their own affairs, Nestorius noticed that the pig-herd of somewhat ingenuity was so docile and full of affection and a young man very much capable of the whole discipline.
-As I said, he noticed, and he began to encourage very much that he should learn literature from him.
-The affectation and encouragement of Nestorius pleased the young man and through all wakefulness he could and through all assiduity he took up the learning of letters, but nonetheless he did not cease from caring for pigs.
+See how easily our ambusher did what he wanted in such matters.
+For when they had sat together frequently and in conversing each of the two had discussed many things about their own affairs, Nestorius noticed that the pig-herd, who possessed some degree of ingenuity, was so docile and full of affection and a young man very much capable of learning everything from him.
+As I said, Nestorius noticed and began to encourage very much that the young man should learn literature from him.
+The affectation and encouragement of Nestorius pleased the young man, and through all wakefulness and all the assiduity that he possessed, he took up the learning of letters, but nonetheless he did not cease from caring for pigs.
 Soon enough, wondrously, over the course of up to three years he gained proficiency in literature, so that not only did he not yield to his master in these things, which he had learnt from him, but also he increased his prior error much more through his own invention.
-And so the art of the two men mixed and distorted the Old and New Testaments in such a way that, what Nestorius could in no way adjust to his own damned intellect, the pig-herd- that is, Machomet- claimed for his own sense by both subversion and interpretation per the most damned rite of his own land.
+And so the art of the two men mixed and distorted the Old and New Testaments in such a way that, what Nestorius could in no way adjust to his own damned intellect was claimed by the pig-herd (i.e. Machomet) for the latter's own understanding, either by means of subversion or interpretation in accordance with the most damned rite of his own land.
 Thus indeed the figment, invention, art and interpretation of each of the two men were strengthened by the other's error.
-They were wondrous to each other, the former because he held by use, the latter because he learned anew, the former because previously he contended in a sophisticated manner in the Church, the latter because he invented newly in a diabolical manner, the former because he was cast out, the latter because he was taken up, the former because he was solitary, the latter because he was a pig-herd, the former through heresy, the latter through learning.
-Therefore by these customs, by these arts how easily they merged:[xix] those people who harmed themselves forever and many to come, preachers of a new error, the initiators of a most wicked rite, those who caused the stumbling of innumerable souls.
+They were wondrous to each other, the former because he skilfully upheld things, the latter because he was learning new things, the former because previously he contended in a sophisticated manner in the Church, the latter because he invented new things in a diabolical manner, the former because he was cast out, the latter because he was taken up, the former because he was solitary, the latter because he was a pig-herd, the former through heresy, the latter through learning.
+Therefore by these customs, by these arts they fused together so easily:[xix] these people who harmed themselves forever and many to come, preachers of a new error, the initiators of a most wicked rite, those who caused the stumbling of innumerable souls.

-For while Nestorius was inquiring rather often from Machomet about the faith of his people and he had perceived that the Agarenes were neither Christians nor idolaters, but surrounded by a certain unknown cult considered all that was pleasing to be lawful to themselves, and deemed everything they saw as equally godly, equally holy, he considered that they would easily yield to his doctrine, as the truth of no worship had solidified them.
+For Nestorius was inquiring rather often from Machomet about the faith of his people and he realised that the Agarenes were neither Christians nor idolaters, but rather adhered to some unknown cult and considered all that was pleasing to be lawful to themselves, and deemed everything they saw as equally godly, equally holy.
+Thus, Nestorius considered that they would easily yield to his doctrine, as the truth of no worship had solidified them.
 And his opinion did not cheat him.
-Through his effort he considered to join Machomet as a companion for himself for this plan:
+In his efforts Nestorius intended to make Machomet his partner in this plan:

 At last he compelled the disciple through friendly words:[xx]

-'The matter, time, and very much necessary account seem to demand, that, oh son, you should bring forth into the at of public administration that which you had learnt from me and had augmented in great part by your own ingenuity.
+'The matter, time, and very much necessary account seem to demand, that, oh son, you should bring forth as a system of governance that which you had learnt from me and had augmented in great part by your own ingenuity.
 Therefore make an eternal name for yourself, seize the duty of preaching among your own people, declare the word of truth, correct the ignorant, so that with your teaching they may know what must be believed and what must be done, and with your leadership they may be compelled to return to the way.
-You do not lack the wisdom to accomplish this, nor interpreting discourse, nor eloquence, nor the great experience of your fatherland's tongue.
+You do not lack the wisdom to accomplish this, nor the ability to translate discourse, nor eloquence, nor the great experience of your fatherland's tongue.
 Also the rest of the things have been attributed to you: it is not as if[xxi] you do not have gravity of person and the dignity of descent and the prosperity of riches?

 Illuminate your kin and be a light to your parents!

-And there will not be lacking for you whatever our art and favour is capable of.'
+And there will not be lacking for you whatever our skill and favour is capable of.'

-To him Machomet replied: 'Thanks, father, I bring to your pious devotion now, and in the future no age will prevent me from doing so,[xxii] as you choose such a name for me.
+To him Machomet replied: 'Father, I render thanks to you for your pious devotion now, and in the future no stage of life will prevent me from doing so,[xxii] as you bestow such a title on me.
 But you know, that the haughtiness of men disdains to hear the likes of me and the doctrine of foreigners is often heard with greater authority than that of the domestic people.
-For I learnt in your school, that no prophet has been accepted in his country.[xxiii]
+For while being schooled by you, I learnt that no prophet has been accepted in his country.[xxiii]
 Therefore no one of my people would welcome my teaching, first on account of haughtiness, then also on account of envy.
-Indeed that which you impose on me is heavier than I can bear alone.
-Therefore, as you have considered kindly for my people, you yourself undertake, you yourself begin, you yourself send the hand, begin to preach, begin to teach; in you is the gravity of doctrine, the dignity of the person, the authority of the one teaching.
-What you say, you are believed, and faith will be applied to your words.
-And so to you, father, to you the more worthy name which you choose for me will accumulate.
-Nonetheless, make use of me, as far as is possible within me, as a most devoted messenger and assistant.
-Indeed I hope that from the nearest cities all around, by my instinct, my admonitions and the fame of such a man I will lead several to your doctrine to be heard.
-And I am not ignorant of the fact that after they hear you, they will seek a sign from you, without which they will not be easily converted to you.
-There let this be seen in advance with all caution, lest anything incautious be found among you by these people.
-I will prepare two of the largest leathern bottles I can, which, on the day before the crowds gather to you, filled with water will be buried in a more secluded part of the room of your land, so that, when the crowds hearing you through a period of three days are vexed by thirst, on the third day they will be restored through as though by the power of God.
-For in this sign the great authority of your doctrine will proceed from the strengthened part.'
+Indeed that which you impose on me is too heavy for me to bear alone.
+Therefore, as you have shown kind consideration for my people, you yourself undertake, you yourself begin, you yourself send the hand, begin to preach, begin to teach; in you is the gravity of doctrine, the dignity of the person, the authority of the one teaching.
+Whatever you say, you will be believed, and your words will be trusted.
+And so for you, father, for you the rather dignified title you bestow on me will accumulate.
+Nonetheless, make use of me as a most devoted messenger and assistant, utilising me to the best of my abilities.
+Indeed I hope that from all the nearest surrounding cities, by my instinct, my admonitions and the fame of such a man like you, I will lead several to hear your doctrine.
+And I am not ignorant of the fact that after they hear you, they will seek a sign from you, without which they will not be easily converted by you.
+There, let this be seen in advance with all caution, lest anything incautious be found among you by these people.
+I will prepare two of the largest leathern bottles I can, which, on the day before the crowds gather to you, will be filled with water and be buried in a more secluded part of the land of your habitation.
+Thus, when the crowds have heard you over a period of three days and are vexed by thirst, on the third day they will be restored, as though by the power of God.
+For in this sign the authority of your doctrine will proceed, greatly strengthened.'

-For then the argumentative invention of this counsel pleased Nestorius.
-It pleased, I say, and he urged Machomet to make an effort more hurriedly for these things.
+Then this sound innovative advice pleased Nestorius.
+It pleased, I say, and he urged Machomet to engage in a rather hurried effort to accomplish these goals.
 And Machomet did not delay.
 For there is the spirit, by which he was agitated, without delay and rest.
-Moreover, approaching the cities and neighbouring places all around, from there he spoke to many and he raised men of mixed age; he mentioned that he had found a holy man sent from heaven for their salvation and he persuaded them by all the art by which he knew, so that they should go with him to see and hear the man.
+Moreover, approaching the cities and neighbouring places all around, from there he spoke to many and he caught the attention of men of various ages; he mentioned that he had found a holy man sent from heaven for their salvation and with all the skill he had, he persuaded them to go with him to see and hear the man.
 And this happened.
-So roused by the fame of such a great man, some out of human curiosity, others out of hope, if I should, of changing conduct for the better, others by some mobility of mind, more still desirous of new things hurried to Nestorius' room, intending to die by the new doctrine, by the new cult, by the new both wicked as it was new.
-Oh how perdition was hurriedly sought, oh how there was a running with blind foot to danger, oh how the torturous traps are presented, oh how there was a falling into a deep snare, oh how the heathens were deceived by double, manifold, all error!
+Their curiosity was piqued by the renown of such a great man, and so some out of human curiosity, others out of hope, if I should say, of changing their conduct for the better, others by some impulse of mind, and many desirous of innovations, hurried to Nestorius' habitation, intending to die by the new doctrine, by the new cult, by the new rite that was as wicked as it was new.
+Oh how perdition was sought in haste, oh how there was a running with blind foot to danger, oh how the torturous traps are presented, oh how there was a falling into a deep snare, oh how the heathens were deceived by double, manifold, all error!

 Whither do you rush intending to die,[xxiv] whither does blind error seize you,